 WorldTour Licenses and Points

 The UCI WorldTour is the highest level of road cycling – and access is strictly regulated.
-WorldTour licenses determine which teams are automatically allowed to start at Grand Tours, Monument classics and all races on the WorldTour calendar.
+WorldTour licenses determine which teams are automatically allowed to start at Grand Tour races, Monument classics and all races on the WorldTour calendar.
 At the same time, UCI points determine which teams keep their license, are promoted or must be relegated.
 Those who understand the mechanisms see why teams in winter not only sign riders, but deliberately "collect" points and prepare license applications for years.

 What Is a WorldTour License?